 All work and no play is not good!
 Make sure you have a hobby and do this at some stage during your working day, the more active the better.
 For example walking, swimming, cycling, yoga, or Pilates are all great for improving physical and mental well-being.
 If your hobby is more sedentary such as listening to music, or reading this is still good but try to mix with an active hobby too, if possible.

 9. Do regular physical activity

 The World Health Organisation (WHO) recommends 150 minutes of physical activity a week to keep healthy.
 This needs to be at a pace that increases your heart rate up and makes you a little sweaty.
 If you have any medical conditions, such as respiratory or cardiovascular disease, you should contact a health professional first for further advice before engaging in more intense physical exercise.
 Check out this fact sheet from the WHO for more information on recommended exercise guidelines for adults.

 10. Quiet the mind

 Try mindfulness tasks to promote mental health and well-being.
-This includes meditation, tai chi, yoga and Pilates, to name a few.
+This includes meditation, tai chi, yoga and colouring, to name a few.
 These activities can help distract and empty the mind from the stresses of everyday life.
 More information on mindfulness and its benefits can be found on the NHS website.